synchronal/medic-rs/README.md

 ### Checks

 Custom checks may be run, so long as they are named `medic-check-{name}` and are available in the PATH.

+- `check` - REQUIRED - name of the check.
+Shells out to `medic-check-{name}`, which is expected to be available in the PATH.
+- `command` - an optional subcommand to pass as the first argument to the check.
+- `args` - a map of keys and values to pass to the check in the format `--key value`.
+- `output` - the output format used by the check.
+- `verbose` - when `true`, STDERR of the check is redirected to STDERR of the current medic process.

 Checks must follow one of the following output formats:

 #### json